BauerLabCodebase/CodeforBiceElife2022/README.md

 Please make sure to add the repository folder to your MATLAB path.
 All scripts run on MATLAB 2021a.

 Inputs:
-- **excelfile**: Database file with list of mice/runs and the associated experiment parameters (see Example.xlsx)
+- **excelfile**: Database file with list of mice/runs and the associated experiment parameters.
 - **rows**: row number(s) within the excel file corresponding to the mice to be analyzed
 > Raw data needs to be in .tif format and the dimensions of the data need to be pixels(Y,X) x frames (ex.
 128 x 128 x 1000).
 This processing code is also compatible with binary data.